dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Knowledge will give you power, but character respect.
+  We have one life it soon will be past what we do for God is all that will last.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1579 days)
+## 🌟 Experiences (1580 days)

 ### 🧮 Programming languages